-Michael's commercial photography projects have also attracted a lot of attention, he shoots for major companies such as Walmart Soundcheck, photographing such celebrity music stars as Lauren Alaina, Dierks Bentley, and more.
-He has recently worked on a major shoot with Conde Naste for GQ magazine as an assistant photographer for Sebastion Kim featuring Justin Timbelake.
+Michael's commercial photography projects have also attracted a lot of attention, he shoots for major companies such as Walmart Soundcheck, photographing such celebrity music stars as Lauren Alaina, Dierks Bentley, and many more.
+He has recently worked on a major shoot with Conde Naste for GQ magazine as an assistant photographer for Sebastion Kim.
 One of his recent portrait clients includes Leigh Anne Tuohy from the film "Blind Side".
-He's also an award winning film maker shooting for major corporations and indie studios across the country.
+He's also an avid film maker shooting for major corporations and indie studios and across the country.